August 10, 2025

 The notorious COVID-19 disease has claimed millions of lives in the past few months.

-Besides posing as one of the greatest threats to human health, the pandemic has caused a widespread social-economic crisis.
+Besides posing as one of the greatest threats to human health, the pandemic has caused a widespread socioeconomic crisis.

 This has led to urgent and decisive action from governments, health authorities, scientists, and medical experts from all countries to prevent the disease from spreading and protect precious human lives.

-While so much is done to prevent and tame the effects of COVID-19, there is an emerging threat in the form of plant epidemics.
+While much is being done to prevent and mitigate the effects of COVID-19, an emerging threat is also emerging in the form of plant epidemics.

 Since food is life, there is an urgent need to prevent the destruction of healthy and nutritious food staples, fodder grasses for animals, and beneficial medicinal plants due to plant diseases.

-Unless swift action is taken for plant disease prevention, the world may see deaths caused due to food scarcity on the same scale as COVID-19.
+Unless swift action is taken to prevent plant diseases, the world may witness deaths caused by food scarcity on a scale comparable to those caused by COVID-19.

-At the outset, it may be difficult to see both the COVID-19 pandemic and the plant endemics on the same wavelength.
+At the outset, it may be challenging to view both the COVID-19 pandemic and plant endemics on the same wavelength.

-But this blog aims to bring into focus some important lessons one can learn from the COVID-19 pandemic.
+However, this blog aims to bring into focus some important lessons that can be learned from the COVID-19 pandemic.

-Furthermore, we will look into how adopting sustainable biological and eco-friendly solutions can help in plant disease prevention and stopping the impending food crisis in different parts of the world.
+Furthermore, we will examine how adopting sustainable biological and eco-friendly solutions can contribute to preventing plant diseases and mitigating the impending food crisis in various parts of the world.

-Throughout history, plant disease epidemics due to plant pathogens have caused food crises, leading to starvation, displacement, and deaths.
+Throughout history, plant disease epidemics caused by plant pathogens have led to food crises, resulting in starvation, displacement, and death.

-The rust diseases of cereals in 700 B.C. in ancient Rome are one of the oldest known examples.
+The rust diseases of cereals in ancient Rome, dating back to around 700 B.C., are one of the oldest known examples.

-The Irish Potato Famine of the 1840s was caused by Phytophthora infestans causing 1.5 million deaths as a result of famine or disease.
+The Irish Potato Famine of the 1840s was caused by Phytophthora infestans, resulting in approximately 1.5 million deaths due to famine or disease.

-In India, the Bengal Famine in the year 1943 was partly caused by brown spot disease in rice caused by Bipolaris oryzae.
+In India, the Bengal Famine of 1943 was partly caused by brown spot disease in rice, which is caused by Bipolaris oryzae.

-Similar to how the COVID-19 pandemic outbreak has spread throughout the world, harmful micro-organisms like viruses, bacteria, and fungi-induced plant diseases, along with insects and nematodes, can colonize, develop, and devastate crops in the entire region.
+Similar to how the COVID-19 pandemic has spread throughout the world, harmful microorganisms, including viruses, bacteria, and fungi that induce plant diseases, as well as insects and nematodes, can colonize, develop, and devastate crops across the entire region.

-As per an estimate, food production between 10% to 40% is destroyed due to pathogens and pests.
+According to an estimate, between 10% and 40% of food production is destroyed due to pathogens and pests.

-Different plant species face different levels of threat depending upon characteristics like nutritional levels, genetic profile, stress factors, age, and genetic resistance against diseases.
+Different plant species face varying levels of threat depending on characteristics such as nutritional levels, genetic profile, stress factors, age, and genetic resistance to diseases.

-This is the reason why plant disease prevention has gained a lot of attention.
+This is the reason why plant disease prevention has garnered significant attention.

 The pathogens are usually present in this material, leading to plant diseases.

-Therefore, just as COVID-19 spread can be controlled by preventing it by staying home, it is necessary to stop plant pathogens by carrying out measures necessary to prevent infections in host plants.
+Therefore, just as the spread of COVID-19 can be controlled by preventing it through staying home, it is necessary to stop plant pathogens by implementing measures to prevent infections in host plants.

 This makes optimal agronomic practices and monitoring of the plant ecosystem of critical importance.